8bitprodigy/kolibri_engine/readme.md

 ---

 **Rationale:** Create a simple, minimalist 3D game engine in C using raylib for education, hacking, modification, and legitimate game development.
+With so many game engines focusing on how many features they have, this engine stands apart, stripped down to its bare essentials.

+It doesn't do networking.

+It doesn't have a UI.

+It doesn't do asset management.

+It doesn't do memory management.

+It doesn't do audio or input.

+It doesn't have a particle system.

+it doesn't have billboards or a native 3D model format, or a native scene format.

+It doesn't even have a configuration file format.

+Instead, all these features are left up to the game developer to support.
+It's so minimal, one could use it as a framework to build a more specific, more fully-featured engine atop it, making it *not just* a game engine, but a *game engine engine*.

 ---